‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 Critical thinking and problem solving

-As part of the afforementioned fast-paced and dynamic environment, comes the need to troubleshoot regularly.
-The ability to ‘think on your feet’ comes with the territory of nursing.
+As part of the aforementioned fast-paced and dynamic environment, comes the need to troubleshoot regularly.
+Reliance on your technical skills and the ability to ‘think on your feet’ comes with the territory of nursing.

 Confidence and ability to practice within their scope